furbrain/STIC/firmware/docs/source/index.rst

 your calibration accuracy.
 For accurate readings this number should be under 0.5.
 You can then choose to either save this calibration to use for subsequent readings (press **A**) or you can discard the calibration (press **B**).

+A video of the process is available on youtube: `https://youtu.be/5jN5ZtVXrps <https://youtu.be/5jN5ZtVXrps>`_

 Laser
 *****